o2r-project/architecture/docs/05_building-block-view.md

 #### 5.3.1 Whitebox µservices

 Each microservice is encapsulated as a [Docker](http://docker.com/) container running at its own port on an internal network and only serving its respective API path.
+For testing or developing the [o2r-platform](https://github.com/o2r-project/o2r-platform) GitHub project contains [docker-compose](https://docs.docker.com/compose/compose-file/) configurations to run all microservices, see the repository's directory `/test` and check the projects `README.md` for instructions.

 ##### ERC loading, building, and access